backupbrew/switchbrew/IPC Marshalling.md

 pairs and a type-field for each such pair.

 Bitmask 0x10 seems to indicate null-terminated strings, but that flag is ignored by the marshalling code.

-## Official marshalling code

-The official marshalling function takes an array of (buf\_ptr, size) pairs and a type-field for each such pair.

-Bitmask 0x10 seems to indicate null-terminated strings, but that flag is ignored by the marshalling code.